 I’ve mentioned on here before about the two somewhat disastrous holidays that we’ve had as a family.
 Not completely disastrous in the sense that one of us got incredibly sick, or we had to come home (although we nearly did) but in the sense that we miss-chose holidays, not thinking about the mini tyrant we were taking with us.
 Fast forward to November and we had an opportunity to take a last minute week away somewhere.
 We initially looked at Cape Verde.
 But after much Googling and deliberation we decided that six hours on a plane with the kid was a no, no and we read that there are strong waves and currents, and a constant wind around the island.
 So we settled for what seemed to be the easiest option for some November sun, Tenerife.
 Now to find a suitable hotel.
 This meant whittling down a shortlist of hundreds down to ten, then scouring Trip Adviser for hours, discounting favourites because Fred from Manchester hated the place.
 Ultimately the ones we were left with took kids in the kids club from age three.
 From these we chose the Bahia Del Durque Hotel in Costa Adeje.
 It ticked all the boxes really.
 It had four pools, was on the beach, had access to restaurants outside the complex if needed, a shopping centre nearby and most importantly, it had a kids club that would take Olivia.
 WIN.

 Normal service is resuming here on the blog.
 My power is slowly returning after being sapped in the summer break.
 Now that it’s October, my holiday to France back in August seems like a lifetime ago, which is essentially what the previous month feels like when you get to my age.
-My holiday was with my family, and by ‘family’ I mean my husband, the kid, my parents, two older siblings, their respective husband, wife and kids (fourteen of us in total), not many people can say they’d holiday in such a way.
-It would, I imagine drive some of you bananas but we all get along really well (read as, not in a Waltons-esque way, but we all like a good laugh and a considerable amount of vino).
+My holiday was with my family, and by ‘family’ I mean my husband, the kid, my parents, two older siblings, their respective husband, wife and kids (fourteen of us in total) Not many people can say they’d holiday in such a way.
+It would, I imagine drive some of you bananas but we get along really well (not in a Waltons-esque way, but we all like a good laugh and a considerable amount of vino).
 I’ve written two previous posts about our holidays together but this time, having done an epic drive to and from France a few times now, I wanted to write about how we get through it semi-unscathed with the kid in tow.

 Before we went, I had an image of a slightly run down seaside town but actually, it’s almost boutique-esque.
 There’s the classic quirky pier but head along the seafront and into town and you’ll find a great coffee shop, aside from the costa variety (aka my saviour) a delicatessen, a cake shop, butchers and a really good fish and chip shop.
 The best we’ve had in a long while.
 Head towards the sea and the houses are positively gorgeous, seated either side of several greens.
 We did a few things when we were there, the kid found everything boring bar bouncing on the trampoline that was in the house we were renting.
 Maybe that’s our next holiday *ponders* Anyway, here are the things we did and what I thought of it all.

-After my last post talking about how lovely our house was in France, that made a family holiday sound rather wonderful, right?
-Well, now it’s time to get down to the nitty gritty, how to survive two weeks away with fourteen other human beings, that happen to all be your family!
+We went away recently with my entire family (fourteen of us in total) and it was a wonderful time, but how on earth does one cope with so many people?!
 If you get along with your family like I do, then group holidays with them can be great fun, you’re on holiday with people you love and want to spend time with, you get along with everyone and know the general traits of those with you, you get free child care and you make some fantastic fun memories.
-But, but, but, let’s not rose tint it, it can be hard work especially if like me you’re going away with quite a large group.
-There’s always a lot of clearing up, swimming costumes on the floor to pick up, dishwashers to empty and potential arguing between the kids etc. It often is your routine at home but multiplied.
-So, if you want to get the most out of your time away, and if you want to come out the other side unscathed, here’s my tongue-in-cheek guide to surviving a family holiday.
+But, but, but, let’s not rose tint (or rosé tint, ha!) it, it can be hard work especially if like me you’re going away with quite a large group.
+There’s always a lot of clearing up, swimming costumes and shoes on the floor to pick up, dishwashers to empty and potential arguing between the kids etc. It often is your routine at home but multiplied.
+So, if you want to get the most out of your time away, and if you want to come out the other side unscathed, here’s my tongue-in-cheek guide to surviving a big family holiday.